TransportScotland/tmfs18-trip-end-model/docs/02_methodology.md

 Production trip rates for these 88 categories are obtained from the NTEM using the input databases to the `CTRIPEND` software[^1].
 The `IBETAhsr` table was used to provide the weekly trip rates by purpose, traveller type and area type.
-The table `IRHOmdshr` was used to split these trip rates by time period and mode.
+The table `IRHOmdhsr` was used to split these trip rates by time period and mode.

 Note that for the purposes of TMfS18, and TMfS14, each zone is assigned